MyFTB/BungeeForge/README.md

 The Environment Variable `velocity.max-known-packs` should be set to a high value to prevent the server from disconnecting the player due to the number of mods in the modpack.
 Try to set it to about 64 + the number of mods in the modpack.

 **A too high value can lead to security issues, so be careful!**

-## Other versions
-Other Forge versions can be supported as well.
-Please feel free to create a Issue and ask.

-# Support This Project

-If you find this project helpful and would like to support its development, consider making a donation.
-Your contribution helps maintain and improve the project.

-- **[Donate with PayPal](https://www.paypal.com/donate/?hosted_button_id=BH7PCQXDM8EKN)**: You can use PayPal to make a one-time or recurring donation.

-- **Bitcoin**: If you prefer cryptocurrency, you can send Bitcoin to the following address: `bc1qt0j847jw44sfhd9qvhwyxp0hd9nfu7wcfnm9hs`

-- **Ethereum**: For Ethereum and ERC20 donations, use the following address: `0x9D9c94bD50DA22a486a6ba6845f3c268DCc8CbE4`

-Your support is greatly appreciated!